 - Signed confidentiality form

-*Out of state students who are taking classes 100% online will need to complete their state’s fingerprinting and background check, complete their state’s child health care form, and complete any other paperwork that is required by child care licensing in their state.
+- Out-of-state students who are taking classes 100% online will need to complete their state’s fingerprinting and background check, child health care form, and any other paperwork required by that state.

-- Students must have their own transportation to and from NHTI approved practicum sites in their senior year (students living on campus without transportation may complete their practicum at the CFDC.)
+- Students must have transportation to and from NHTI approved practicum sites in their senior year.

 - Students must have a flexible schedule that allows them to spend weekday mornings and/or afternoons at their practicum site while taking classes.
-There are no evening or weekend practicum placements.
-Students should be prepared to plan any work hours around their course schedule (including child care lab and practicum hours) knowing that these hours will change each semester.
+Students should be prepared to plan work hours around their course schedule knowing that these hours will change each semester.

-- All students must have access to a digital camera and video-capturing device to complete homework assignments.
-The CFS department cannot award a degree unless faculty have seen students working effectively with young children in practicum.
-100% online students will be video-taping themselves in action with young children during practicum to share with their practicum teachers on-line.
+- All students must have access to a digital camera and video-capturing device to complete assignments.
+Online students will record themselves during practicum to share with their practicum teachers online.